Specialists in liver and lung diseases

 Expertise and rankings

 Mayo Clinic is one of the leading treatment centers for liver and lung diseases.
-Each year, specialists on its campuses in Arizona, Florida and Minnesota evaluate and treat more than 117 adults and children with hepatopulmonary syndrome and 7,300 with portopulmonary hypertension.
+Each year, specialists on its campuses in Arizona, Florida and Minnesota evaluate and treat more than 117 adults and children with hepatopulmonary syndrome.
 Many of these people need the advanced and innovative therapeutic approaches that our doctors specialize in.

 Mayo Clinic in Rochester, Minnesota, Mayo Clinic in Phoenix/Scottsdale, Arizona, and Mayo Clinic in Jacksonville, Florida, are ranked among the Best Hospitals for pulmonology by U.S. News and World Report.